amandoabreu/amandoabreu.github.io/_posts/2023-28-01-learnpress-stripe-checkout-payment-gateway.md

 And when the user selects it, the Stripe Checkout procedure starts.

-C﻿Heck it out on [Gumroad](https://amandoabreu.gumroad.com/l/stripe-checkout-for-learnpress)
+CHeck it out on [Gumroad](https://amandoabreu.gumroad.com/l/stripe-checkout-for-learnpress)